Never Answer an Unasked Question

 - Don’t create ‘objections’ for your prospects.
 You have enough ‘challenges’ without creating new ones that probably don’t exist.

-*Reminds me of that other remarkable ‘rule’ that comes from the legal profession: “Never ask a question you don’t know the answer to.”
+Note: This is tied to another‘rule’ that comes from the legal profession: “Never ask a question you don’t know the answer to.”
 Bull honkey.
 Why would you even want to ask a question that you already know the answer to?
 As anyone who follows For Impact knows, DISCOVERY (ASKING QUESTIONS) is one of the most important parts of any visit/sales call!

 View Thull’s Sell Like A Pro: 6 Easy Rules.